carriegreland-wq/Medical-Appointment-No-Show-Analysis/README.md

 - Analyze appointment patterns by day of week and time of day
 - Expand the dashboard with additional operational metrics

+- ## Dataset License
+- Dataset:
+  The dataset used in this project is sourced from Kaggle and is made available under the CC0: Public Domain license.

 ## Author
 Carrie Greland
 https://www.linkedin.com/in/carrie-greland-53397b73/